-2.2.
-Changing the Lipid Composition of FLs: Importance of the Aromatic Component
+3.2.
+Changing the lipid composition of FLs: importance of the aromatic component

-To test the role of the aromatic component, liposomes were prepared containing DOTAP as a cationic lipid, DOPE as a helper lipid (1/1 mol/mol) and BODIPY FL-DHPE, β BODIPY-C12HPC or DiR as aromatic component with varying amounts of the aromatic molecules.
+To test the role of the aromatic component, liposomes were prepared containing DOTAP as a cationic lipid, DOPE as a helper lipid (1/1 mol/mol) and BODIPY FL-DHPE, β BODIPY-C12HPC or DiR as fluorescent component with varying amounts of dye.
 Total lipid ratios were set between 1/1/0.01 and 1/1/0.1 mol/mol.
 CHO cells were treated with these liposomes and fluorescence signal of dyes were observed by fluorescence microscopy.
 Depending on fluorophore concentration we observed two different characteristic staining patterns (Figure 4A and Figure S1A).
 A green speckled signal on the cell surfaces was recorded in the low BODIPY-FL-DHPE concentration range (0.01 mol/mol \leq n{Bodipy FL-DHPE}/n{DOTAP} \leq 0.05 mol/mol) (Figure 4A: left image).
-This pattern was typical for endocytic uptake [21].
-With increasing BODIPY FL-DHPE concentration, more and more cell shapes became visible due to homogenously stained plasma membranes upon membrane fusion and above a distinct dye concentration (n{Bodipy FL-DHPE}/n{DOTAP} \geq 0.05 mol/mol) all CHO cells showed completely stained plasma membranes (Figure 4A: upper right image).
-This signal was characteristic of highly efficient membrane fusion between liposomal and cellular membranes [21].
+This pattern was typical for endocytic uptake21.
+With increasing BODIPY FL-DHPE concentration more and more cell shapes became visible due to homogenously stained plasma membranes upon membrane fusion and above a distinct dye concentration (n{Bodipy FL-DHPE}/n{DOTAP} \geq 0.05 mol/mol) all CHO cells showed completely stained plasma membranes

+(Figure 4A: upper right image).
+This signal was characteristic for highly efficient membrane fusion between liposomal and cellular membranes21.

-Based on the fluorescence signal of the BODIPY FL dye coupled to the DHPE lipid, the quantification of the internalized liposomal signal was carried out by flow cytometry.
-In the whole dye concentration range, signal intensity increased linearly with increasing BODIPY FL-DHPE concentration (slope 0.87 counts/dye ratio).
-Similar behaviour was detected when BODIPY FL-DHPE was replaced by a chain labelled lipid like β BODIPY-C12HPC or by carbocyanine fluorescent dye DiR (Figures 4C, S1 and S2).
+Based on the fluorescence signal of the BODIPY FL dye coupled to the DHPE lipid the quantification of the internalized liposomal signal was carried out by flow cytometry.
+In the whole dye concentration range signal intensity increased linearly with increasing BODIPY FL-DHPE concentration (slope 0.87 counts/dye ratio).
+Similar behavior was detected when BODIPY FL-DHPE was replaced by a chain labeled lipid like βBODIPY-C12HPC or by carbocyanine fluorescent dye DiR (Figure 4C and Figure S1 and S2).

-Liposomes with different composition were also analysed in the same way.
+Liposomes with different composition were also analyzed in the same way.
 Here, DOPE was replaced by DOPC and the concentration of the aromatic component was varied in the same range as described above.
-In the whole dye concentration range from 0.01 to 0.1 mol/mol, such liposomes resulted in the same speckled fluorescence pattern upon incubation with CHO cells (Figure 4A).
+In the whole dye concentration range from 0.01 to 0.1 mol/mol such liposomes resulted in the same speckled fluorescence pattern upon incubation with CHO cells.
+(Figure 4A).
 Flow cytometry analysis revealed increasing signal intensity incorporated by cells with increasing dye concentration.
-The absolute intensity values obtained by DOPC containing liposomes were comparable with those containing DOPE in the low dye concentration range (0.01 mol/mol $\leq n{\rm Bodipy \, FL-DHPE}/n{\rm DOTAP} \leq 0.05 \, {\rm mol/mol})$, while they were significantly lower at higher dye concentrations ($n{\rm Bodipy \, FL-DHPE}/n{\rm DOTAP} \geq 0.05 \, {\rm mol/mol})$ (slope 0.1 counts/dye ratio).
-The same trend was observed when BODIPY FL-DHPE was replaced by $\beta {\rm BODIPY-C{12}HPC}$ or by the carbocyanine fluorescent dye DiR (Figure 4C and Figures S1 and S2).
+The absolute intensity values obtained by DOPC containing liposomes were comparable with those containing DOPE in the low dye concentration range $(0.01 \text{ mol/mol} \le n{\text{Bodipy FL-DHPE}}/n{\text{DOTAP}} \le 0.05 \text{ mol/mol})$ while they were significantly lower at higher dye concentrations $(n{\text{Bodipy FL-DHPE}}/n{\text{DOTAP}} \ge 0.05 \text{ mol/mol})$ (slope 0.1 counts/dye ratio).
+The same trend was observed when Bodipy FL-DHPE was replaced by βBODIPY-C12HPC or by the carbocyanine fluorescent dye DiR (Figure 4C and Figure S1 and S2).